 As an example, when you complete a LinkedIn Learning Course, you’ll get a LinkedIn certificate you can add to your profile.
-Likewise, when you complete a Forage virtual experience program, you can add that accomplishment to your LinkedIn profile and resume.
+Likewise, when you complete a Forage virtual job simulation, you can add that accomplishment to your LinkedIn profile and resume.
 Both certificates demonstrate your interest in learning and developing your professional skills.

 Showcase new skills